VancouverPOP/website/README.md

 The `src/components/` folder contains various reusable components for a website.
 Example of these components are header, footer, page links, etc. Components are defined in `.astro` files.

 The `src/content/` directory contains "collections" of related Markdown and MDX documents.
 VanPOP blog posts are stored in this folder.
 Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
 See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.

+The `src/lib/` directory contains server-side utility modules (e.g. data fetching, helpers) that are used by component frontmatter at build time.

+The `src/scripts/` directory contains client-side helper modules (pure functions, constants) that are imported by component `<script>` tags and bundled for the browser.

+The `src/styles/` directory contains global stylesheets, including the Tailwind CSS theme and custom utilities.

 Any static assets, like images, are placed in the `public/` directory.